AneeVerse/Aneeverse-Next/README.md

-# Aneeverse Blog System with MongoDB
+# Aneeverse Blog System with Sanity.io

-This project is a Next.js-based blog system that uses MongoDB for data storage.
+This project is a Next.js-based blog system that uses Sanity.io for content management.
 This approach is production-ready and works well with deployments on platforms like Vercel.

 ## Getting Started